 Anxiety can improve with time if appropriate treatments are instituted.

-“First thing, is to consider if you need help,” says Dr. Marks.
+“First thing, is to consider if you need help,” Dr. Marks said.
 “If you feel at risk of hurting yourself or others, immediate help is needed.”

 Here are a few ways to get help for your anxiety: